-We have heard from victims and survivors of abuse in care that the lack of adequate responses from State or faith-based institutions to their complaints of abuse has compounded their trauma.
+Victims and survivors of abuse in care have told us that the lack of adequate responses from State or faith-based institutions to their complaints of abuse has compounded their trauma.

-This investigation will examine the redress processes for people who suffered abuse and neglect as children, young persons or vulnerable adults while in the care of the State and faith-based institutions.
+This investigation examined the redress processes for people who suffered abuse and neglect as children, young people or vulnerable adults while in the care of the State and faith-based institutions.

 What is redress?